 - Ensure that all public spaces are barrier-free for persons of all ages and abilities.
-This includes sidewalks, parks, etc. as well as semi-private open spaces. - Street trees, landscaping, seating, public art and signage should not obstruct the path of travel for pedestrians. - Integrate access structures such as curb ramps, entry ramps and handrails as seamless components of new public buildings where practical.

-- Integrate tactile and visual design elements (such as differential paving) to assist in orientation and the recognition of potential hazards to persons with disabilities. - Design in accordance with the Accessibility for Ontarians with Disabilities Act and other applicable provincial legislation. - In new ground oriented residential developments, accessible housing units are strongly encouraged.
-Features include: one zero-step entrance, wider doorways and clear passage on the main floor. - Where site conditions and topography dictate that neither exterior walks nor ramps would be practical, the design of stairs should consider the inclusion of handrails on either side of the stair, have colour contrast or distinctive visual pattern on the nosing and be constructed of a slip-resistant finish as per the Ontario Building Code. - The finished floor elevation of a residence, relative to the exterior finished grade, dictates the design and accessibility of the home.
+This includes sidewalks, parks, etc. as well as semi-private open spaces. - Street trees, landscaping, seating, public art and signage should not obstruct the path of travel for pedestrians. - Integrate access structures such as curb ramps, entry ramps and handrails as seamless components of new public buildings where practical. - Integrate tactile and visual design elements (such as differential paving) to assist in orientation and the recognition of potential hazards to persons with disabilities. - Design in accordance with the Accessibility for Ontarians with Disabilities Act and other applicable provincial legislation. - Introduce a range of unit types within New Planned Areas to allow residents to age in place. - In new ground oriented residential developments, VisitAble housing units are strongly encouraged.
+Features include: one zero-step entrance, wider doorways and clear passage on the main floor. - For condominium or professionally managed developments, plan for adequate snow removal and/or salting to ensure safe travel across sites. - Where site conditions and topography dictate that neither exterior walks nor ramps would be practical, the design of stairs should consider the inclusion of handrails on either side of the stair, have colour contrast or distinctive visual pattern on the nosing and be constructed of a slip-resistant finish as per the Ontario Building Code. - The finished floor elevation of a residence, relative to the exterior finished grade, dictates the design and accessibility of the home.
 Therefore, when at all possible, provide a finished floor elevation that is close enough to the proposed grades that stairs or an exterior ramp are not required.
 Adjust grades and provide level access, by means of gently sloping grades, sidewalks and other stable surfaces to the entrances of the home.
-This would be defined as an Exterior Walk under the Ontario Building Code. - If an Exterior Walk is unwanted or impractical and stairs are provided, it is recommended that final grading is considered in the design, and where possible, established so that future construction of an Exterior Walk or ramp could be constructed to the entrance(s) of the home. - The alteration of significant cultural heritage resources to improve accessibility and achieve the principles of universal design is appropriate provided that it does not result in adverse impacts to identified heritage attributes and is sympathetic to the heritage character of the area.
+This would be defined as an Exterior Walk under the Ontario Building Code.

+• If an Exterior Walk is unwanted or impractical and stairs are provided, it is recommended that final grading is considered in the design, and where possible, established so that future construction of an Exterior Walk or ramp could be constructed to the entrance(s) of the home.